 Value-Added Customer Service.
 We believe we offer a high degree of customer service.
 We place a strong emphasis on employee training and customer service, and view our Health Enthusiasts as a source for health and wellness information while assisting our customers with their product selections.
+In addition, we have also launched new products and services, such as our SPARK Auto Delivery, that make it easier for our customers to maintain their VMS regimen.

 Product Selection, Including a Strong Assortment of Private Brands.
-We believe we have a broad merchandise assortment.
-We complement our assortment with our private brands merchandise which accounted for approximately 21% of our net sales in Fiscal 2016.
+We believe we have a broad merchandise assortment and are consistently working to add new and exciting products.
+We are working closely with our vendor partners to introduce innovative and unique products to further differentiate us from the competition.
+We complement our assortment with our private brands merchandise which accounted for approximately 22% of our net sales (excluding Nutri-Force net sales) in Fiscal 2017.

 Attractive Customer Base.
 We have a large base of customers who proactively manage their health and wellness through the use of vitamins and supplements.
-In Fiscal 2016, 86% of our net sales (excluding Nutri-Force net sales) were attributable to our Healthy Awards customers.
-Our no-fee Healthy Awards Program promotes brand loyalty among our customers and allows our customers to earn points redeemable for future purchases, approximately 66% of which were redeemed in Fiscal 2016.
-We also utilize our Healthy Awards Program database to track customer purchasing patterns across our retail and direct business segments, analyze market and industry trends and create targeted merchandising and marketing strategies.
-In Fiscal 2016, we announced enhancements to this program, including the issuance of certificates on a quarterly basis.
+In Fiscal 2017, 88% of our net sales (excluding Nutri-Force net sales) were attributable to our Healthy Awards customers.
+Our no-fee Healthy Awards Program promotes brand loyalty among our customers and allows our customers to earn points redeemable for future purchases, approximately 62% of which were redeemed in Fiscal 2017.
+We also utilize our Healthy Awards Program database to track customer purchasing patterns across our retail business segment, analyze market and industry trends and create targeted merchandising and marketing strategies.
+Our loyalty program is a vehicle to enhance our customer relationships management approach via personalized emails, content and offers.
+Beginning in Fiscal 2016, the Company implemented enhancements to its loyalty program, including the issuance of credit certificates on a quarterly basis compared with the annual issuances under the previous program.
+Further enhancements are planned to be rolled out in Fiscal 2018.

-Highly Refined Real Estate Strategy.
-We apply demanding criteria to our retail site selection.
+Highly Refined Real Estate Locations.
 We locate our stores primarily in attractive stand-alone locations or endcap (corner) positions in retail centers.
 We believe that the location and visibility of our real estate is an important component of our customer acquisition strategies.